Targeted Early Intervention Resource (TEIR)

 Students who have the following profiles will not be considered for the TEIR program:

-- behaviour challenges which significantly impact their learning or the learning of others
+- Students with behaviour challenges that impact the learning of self or others

 Capacity and Staffing